cangyu/RobotArm/README.md

 ##Feature
 8 servos are applied at its joints to simulate various action;
-0.1&deg resolution;
+0.1 degree resolution;
-Angular velocity up to 1000&deg/s;
+Angular velocity up to 1000 degree/s;
 Real time response and schedule.
-Adjustable S-Curve capable of asymmetrical settings or parameters.
+Adjustable S-Curve, capable of asymmetrical settings or parameters.

 ##Platform
 MCU: STM32F103C8
 RTOS: uC/OS-II
 IDE: IAR is suggested
 Servo: KST

 ##Implementation
 The key part of this little project is to smooth the motion of each servo and eliminate pause or shake.